Mike's musical career

 This was a covers band - the music was of the disco and Motown sort of ilk, with shades of more powerful stuff like Blondie.

 Sadly, shortly after the band split up, Ann was killed in a car accident.
-And by curious coincidence I saw her mother on "Bargain Hunt" something in 2006.
+And by curious coincidence I saw her mother on "Bargain Hunt" some time in 2006.

 Caprice